(AKA the animatedly reflexive badass, Anne Arkhane)

 With donations I can afford the time it takes to curate quality information and content as well as to continue as an ad hoc educator.
 We give and receive appreciation and support in many forms throughout our lives.
 If you want to support our work here on The Pluck consider becoming a patron of the arts by donating through our GoFundMe page: Miss N’s Education Fund.

-If you’d like to support teachers and after school education please consider donating to See George Go
+If you’d like to support other teachers and after school education please consider donating to See George Go

 If you’d like to know more about, purchase, or hire the photographer of the featured Nature Photography please visit the website of Seth Nagle.